aalajoki/blender-gear-addon/README.md

 # blender-gearcreator
-A Blender add-on for creating gear meshes using variables.
+A Blender add-on for creating gear meshes using custom variables.